"That your love may abound yet more and more in knowledge and in all judgment [discernment]..."

 They provide excellent documentation, they speak the truth about issues confronting the Church today, and they encourage believers in Christ to uphold the Word of God and remain steadfast in the truth of the Gospel.

-Hello!
-We have created this store in order to share some of the resources that have helped us personally through the years.
+We have created this store in order to share some resources that have helped us personally through the years.
 We also want to get the word out about some newer resources that are of great value for learning and spiritual growth.
 It is our hope that our ministry will help equip you and your family, and that our purpose in Proclaiming the Gospel and Encouraging Biblical Discernment will inspire you to rely more on the Lord, to speak His truth in love, and to be gracious toward all.